MattArnold/capricon2021/films.md

 8:00 pm **Independent Short Films from Around the World**

 10:30 pm **MOVIE SERIAL: _Flash Gordon’s Trip to Mars_ (1938; Dir: Ford Beebe, Robert F. Hill & Frederick Stephani) (NR) (PD)**Starring Buster Crabbe.
 A mysterious ray is destroying Earth’s atmosphere, and Flash Gordon and his friends head to Mars to stop it.
 But little do they know that their old nemesis Ming the Merciless lies in wait...
 US, 4:59:16.

+### **Sunday**

+3:30 am **MOVIE SERIAL: _Batman and Robin_ (1949; Dir: Spencer Gordon Bennet) (NR) (PD)**The Caped Crusader and the Boy Wonder return, this time to battle the nefarious plans of The Wizard.
+US, 4:24:21.

+8:00 am **MOVIE SERIAL: _Flash Gordon Conquers the Universe_ (1940; Dir: Ford Beebe & Ray Taylor) (NR) (PD)**Starring Buster Crabbe.
+A deadly plague is sweeping Earth, and Flash Gordon believes it is the work of his old nemesis Ming the Merciless.
+Gathering his friends for one last time, Flash heads off for a final confrontation with his arch-enemy.
+US, 3:20:03.